GabrielDertoni/CGC/README.md

-# CGC - A dumm Garbage Collector for C.
+# CGC - A dumm Garbage Collector for C

 ## WARNING